Free Translation of Ātmabodhā, by Sri Bhagavatpādā

 जीवः सर्वमलान्मुक्तः स्वर्णवद्द्योतते स्वयम्

-śravaādibhih-uddīpta jñānāgni pari tāpita .
+śravaṇādibhih-uddīpta jñānāgni pari tāpitaḥ .

-Through śravanam & so forth (i.e. mananam, nididhyāsanam), is kindled the jnānāgnih (fire of knowledge), the heat of which removes all the impurities of the jīva, just like smelting of gold frees it from impurities.
+Through śravaam and so forth (i.e., mananam, nididhyāsanam, śravaādibhih), the jñānāgni (fire of knowledge, uddīpta jñānāgni) is kindled.
+The heat of this fire (pari tāpita) removes all the impurities (sarva-malāt) of the jīva, just like smelting of gold frees it from impurities (svara-vat dyotate svayam).

 हृदाकाशोदितो ह्यात्मा बोधभानुस्तमोऽपहृत् ।